guochen2011gc/secretpackage/COMPLETE_TUTORIAL.md

 ### For Different Module Names:
 1. Update the `extensions` list in `setup.py`
 2. Update imports in `__init__.py`
-3. Update the package name in `setup.py`
+3. Update the package name in both `setup.py` and `setup_binary.py`
 4. Update test commands in the GitHub workflow
+5. Replace `mypackage` throughout the workflow YAML

 ### For Additional Dependencies:
 Add them to the workflow's "Install dependencies" step: